eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the workload state of all inter-workload dependencies of a workload fulfill their configured `AddCondition`, then the Workload is ready to create.
+When the WorkloadScheduler checks if a workload fulfills all its configured `AddCondition`s, then the DependencyStateValidator shall execute the checks and provide the outcome.

 Tags:
 - WorkloadScheduler